 Hollenfels Castle

-In 1818 the castle was bought by JB.
-Thorn-Suttor, who was governor of Luxembourg during the Belgian period between 1831-1839 and who was already owner of Schoenfels Castle.
-In 1840 he sold both castles to J. Engler, a senator from Brussels.
+In 1818, the castle was bought by JB.
+Thorn-Suttor, who was governor of Luxembourg during the Belgian period between 1831-1839, and who was already the owner of Schoenfels Castle.
+In 1840, he sold both castles to J. Engler, a senator from Brussels.
 It later passed to his son-in-law the Baron A. Goethals.

-At present the Hollenfels Castle is state owned.
-There also is a youth hostel in the 18th century bailey.
-Here is their website: Hollenfels Youth Hostel.
+At present, the Hollenfels Castle is state-owned.
+There is also a youth hostel in the 18th-century bailey.
 I stayed there during my 'castle hunt' in Luxembourg in 2007.
 It is simple but sufficient.
 And of course it is really cool to stay near this great castle.
 Although it was a pity that I couldn't visit the interior of the castle.

 Gallery